 - It is used to treat heavy bleeding during monthly periods (menstruation).

-- If you have a blood clot, have ever had a blood clot, or have been told you are at risk of getting a blood clot.
+- If your child has a blood clot, has ever had a blood clot, or is at risk of getting a blood clot.

-- If you have any of these health problems: Bleeding in the brain or trouble seeing some colors.
+- If your child has any of these health problems: Bleeding in the brain or trouble seeing some colors.

-- If you are taking any of these drugs: Factor IX complex or anti-inhibitor coagulant complex.
+- If your child is taking any of these drugs: Factor IX complex or anti-inhibitor coagulant complex.

-- If you are using a hormone-based birth control.
+- If your child is using a hormone-based birth control.

-- If you still have heavy periods (menstrual bleeding) after 2 cycles or if this drug stops working, talk with your doctor.
+- If your child still has heavy periods (menstrual bleeding) after 2 cycles or if this drug stops working, talk with the doctor.